 The Punny Names for the characters mentioned in that trope are also spelled in those approximations of Chinese in certain circles, whereas the majority (as well as official translations) go straight for the pun.

 Stout Strength: Genma.
-Yeah, he's a fat, old, lazy part-time panda, but he's still able to go toe-to-toe with Ranma and often comes out on top.
-Arguably the Dojo Destroyer too, but that is more a case of an Informed Attribute (at least in the manga; the anime version is definitely portrayed as formidable).
+He may be a fat, old, lazy part-time panda, but he's still able to go toe-to-toe with Ranma and often comes out on top.
+The Dojo Destroyer too, but that is more a case of an Informed Attribute (at least in the manga; the anime version is definitely portrayed as formidable).

 Straw Hypocrite: Many of the ones inflicted with the curse want to be rid of it yet have no problem with the advantages.

 Strip Poker: In order to defeat the infamous Gambling King, Ranma "trains" with Ukyô and Akane by playing Old Maid.
 By morning, he's down to his underwear and the girls own not only his clothes, but many, many IOUs for his services.